It’s too easy to fall into the trap of doing too much.

 I mentioned cutting your homeschool back to a very basic homeschool.
 So what is a basic homeschool?
-Generally I think of it as reading, writing, Latin, and math.
+Generally, I think of it as reading, writing, Latin, and math.

 You can cover a lot with just reading, writing, Latin, and math!
 A good Latin program teaches grammar and vocabulary along with Latin.
-And if you’re wondering how Latin teaches logic, it’s because Latin is one of the most logic languages out there.
+And if you’re wondering how Latin teaches logic, it’s because Latin is one of the most logical languages out there.

 Have your kids read books about history, science, and art.
 Listen to classical music while you make dinner.
 Give yourself room to breathe and to figure out what truly needs to be a part of your homeschool.

-Think of simplifying your homeschool as burn out prevention.
+Think of simplifying your homeschool as burnout prevention.
 Give yourself and your kids time to relax and breathe.
 Enjoy the homeschool.
 Have a family life.